lamtonylam/opkh/content/privacy.md

 - Instagram embed (social media) (essential)
 - Youtube embed (social media) (essential)

-From gathered data it is not possible to identify a single person.
+From gathered data, it is not possible to identify a single person.
 We will never sell any data to 3rd parties.
 All data is for analytical purposes only.

 For further questions about privacy please contact our privacy representative: tony@opkh.fi